Abstract

 Human Patients and Samples

-Tissue samples were collected from patients undergoing a diagnostic laparoscopy for suspected endometriosis following EPHect guidelines12.
+Tissue samples were collected from patients undergoing a diagnostic laparoscopy for suspected endometriosis following Endometriosis Phenome and Biobanking Harmonisation Project (EPHect) guidelines13.
 Patient summary characteristics are presented in Supplementary Table S1.
-Note there was a range of disease stages assigned at time of surgery according to AFS criteria13.
-Cycle stage was determined by measuring hormones in blood according to standard protocols and assessment of eutopic endometrial tissue histology when such samples were available14.
-Three patients did not have a lesion at time of surgery (noted as stage 0) and 6 samples of ovarian disease (endometrioma) were recovered (n=2 on hormones) with all other samples being considered characteristic of peripheral endometriosis lesions (n=10).
+Note there was a range of disease stages assigned at time of surgery according to American Fertility Society (AFS) criteria14.
+Cycle stage was determined by measuring hormones in blood according to standard protocols and assessment of eutopic endometrial tissue histology when such samples were available15.
+Lesions were recovered from 17 patients, of these n=10 were recovered from the peritoneal side wall consistent with classification as superficial peritoneal endometriosis lesions and n=5 from the cysts of ovarian disease (endometrioma) (n=2 on hormones).
+Eutopic endometrium was from 4 patients n=3 of which had no lesions at time of surgery (noted as stage 0).
 General histology of samples was assessed using H&E staining.

 Immunohistochemistry (human endometrium and human endometriosis tissue lesions)